 Sue has read, chaired or performed at a variety of national literary festivals.
 She has a background in feature-writing journalism and a great deal of experience at interviewing.

 In 2011 Sue was the Sargeson Buddle Findlay Fellow.
 She currently teaches creative writing at Manukau Institute of Technology and occasionally writes and reviews for the NZ Listener, Metro and The Spinoff.
-This has recently included an essay for Metro on Rachel Barrowman’s biography of Maurice Gee (September, 2015) and an extensive interview with author Michel Faber for The Listener (April, 2016).
+This included an essay for Metro on Rachel Barrowman’s biography of Maurice Gee (September, 2015) and an extensive interview with author Michel Faber for The Listener (April, 2016).

 NZ Book Council profile page

 Radio New Zealand review of The Party Line (Sept, 2015)

 Stuff review of The Party Line (26 Sept, 2015)

 Stuff review of The Party Line (20 Sept, 2015)

 NZ Herald review of The Party Line (Sept, 2015)

 NZ Listener review of The Party Line (Aug, 2015)

 NZ Listener review of From Under The Overcoat (July, 2012)